Foreign Friends: African Friends

 Africa and China drifted apart with Deng Xiaoping's accession to power in 1979.
 Many Africans were not able to accept the sudden and surprising changes of political line, and the way Mao's memory, and his surviving supporters were treated.
 Many considered the way Mao's widow Jiang Qing was treated uncivilized.
 Many others found it hard to swallow that the Chinese ideological somersault of the 'Four Modernizations' was preached with the same fervor as the message of revolution that was spread before.
 In short, China lost so much of its credibility that it could be seen no longer as an example.

-In the 00s, African attitudes towards China have shifted again.
+In the 00s, African attitudes towards China shifted again.
 Thanks to China's "Peaceful Rise" or - less threatening - "Peaceful Development", economic instead of political relations have started to dominate Chinese-African ties.
 Whereas Western nations and institutions try to attach various strings to their economic assistance and loans to African nations, China doesn't.
 Holding true to its policy of non-interference in internal affairs, Beijing does business with any African nation that offers energy resources or raw materials that can feed China's economic machine, regardless of its record in the fields of human rights, good governance or other pet concerns of Western nations and NGOs.
 This leads to bitter accusations of China's behavior.

 Richard Hall & Hugh Peyman, The Great Uhuru Railway - China's Showpiece in Africa (London: Victor Gollancz, 1976)